gabrielsimoes/OBIJudge/README.md

 make build
 ```

 A binary will be created in the folder.
-Usage instructions below will assume
+Usage instructions below assume
 this binary is called `OBIJudge`.

 ## Usage instructions